 What’s more, the planned life span of the Frieda River mine’s dam is too short, according to concerns cited by the U.N. rapporteurs in their letter.

 “The risk of major earthquake causing damage to the dam will persist for millions of years,” they wrote.
 “The EIS only considers a 200-year timeframe.”

 That means that when the mine stops producing ore after about 33 years, which is the mine’s projected life span, and the company has closed up its facility and left the area, at least 30 villages downstream of the dam would remain at risk — only now from the potential failure to a structure that’s no longer being monitored, the U.N. report says.

-Since the COVID-19 pandemic brought mining operations, along with most other economic activity in Papua New Guinea, to a halt, PanAust has been silent on its future plans for the Frieda River mine.
+Since the COVID-19 pandemic brought mining operations, along with most other economic activity in Papua New Guinea, to a halt, PanAust declined Mongabay’s request for comment on the Frieda River mine.
 Still, Peni and others said they heard the company may be considering alternatives to the tailings dam.
 One possibility would be another pipeline that would ferry the waste hundreds of kilometers to the coast and then out into the deep sea for disposal, which is a solution that companies have used elsewhere in Papua New Guinea.

 Deep-sea tailings disposal comes with its own set of attendant problems, including the potential for spills along the pipeline and destruction of the seabed where the effluent ends up being deposited.
 In Papua New Guinea’s Madang province, communities have fought the dumping of waste from Ramu NiCo’s inland mine, arguing that it harms coastal fish populations and potentially exposes humans to deadly levels of toxic chemicals.